If someone at work dies Time off work for bereavement

 • holding an event or service to honour the person who died, inviting the family or next of kin as well, if appropriate

-Andrea, a team leader at a cleaning company, died.
-One of Andrea's close friends at work called the company's managing director, Peter, at home to let him know.
+Ali, a team leader at a company, dies.
+One of Ali's close friends at work calls the managing director, Farah, to let them know.

-Peter spoke to Andrea's family to check the funeral arrangements.
-As a mark of respect, the company closed for 2 hours on the morning of the funeral so that everyone could attend or spend the time honouring Andrea in their own way.
+Farah checks the funeral arrangements with Ali's family.
+As a mark of respect, the company closes for 2 hours on the morning of the funeral.
+This is so everyone can attend or spend the time remembering Ali in their own way.

 Finalising an employee's affairs